-The prophesy that Jesus is referring to comes from Isaiah 53:12.
-At first glance, it seems that the purpose for having some of his disciples carry swords was not so they could defend him, but simply to fulfill this prophecy, thereby justifying his opponents arrest of him as a political revolutionary.
-This seems like it could be a valid interpretation.
+The prophecy that Jesus is referring to comes from Isaiah 53:12.
+At first glance, it seems that the purpose of having some of his disciples carry swords was not so they could defend him, but simply to fulfill this prophecy, thereby justifying his opponents’ arrest of him as a political revolutionary.1 This seems like it could be a valid interpretation.2

-Luke references Isaiah to say the sword would be what numbers Jesus with the transgressors.
-If this is indeed what the swords were for, then the logical question we must ask is “do we really want to use this verse to defend weapon ownership”?
+Luke references Isaiah to say the sword would be what numbers Jesus with the transgressors.3 If this is indeed what the swords were for, then the logical question we must ask is “do we really want to use this verse to defend weapon ownership”?
 The definition of a transgressor is to “violate a law, command, moral code, etc.; offend; sin.”
 Do we want to be numbered with transgressors?
+Do we want to look like a lawbreaker?
+Do we want to look like a sinner?
 Do we want to not look like Jesus?

 Jesus Commands Buying Tools of Death?

 If Jesus had intended the swords to be used to defend themselves, the twelve disciples would need more than two.
 In the following verse (v38) the disciples show Jesus two swords and he replies, “That’s enough!”
 Surely two swords are insufficient to defend thirteen men.4 Jesus wasn’t the first or the last messiah figure to come on the scene, and all of them were known for being violent revolutionaries.
 Two swords were sufficient to make Jesus appear as, and ultimately to be crucified as, a political transgressor.